BartoszWu/Test-Issue-Forms/.github/ISSUE_TEMPLATE/bug_report_md.md

         or put snippet of code that we can reproduce issue.
  -->

- ## What alternatives have you considered?

-##  Do you want to contribute this feature and create a pull request
+##  Do you want to contribute a bug fix and create a pull request
 Yes / No